 - Add the egg and mix for one minute on low speed, and then add the milk and vanilla and mix again for one minute.1 egg, room temperature, 1 tablespoon whole milk, 1 teaspoon vanilla

 - Add the flour mixture and mix until just combined.

 - Add the peanut butter chips and chocolate chips and mix by hand.½ cup peanut butter chips, ½ cup chocolate chips

-- Using a spoon or a medium cookie scoop (#40), scoop 2 tbsp balls of dough onto a lined cookie sheet, spacing them at least 2 inches apart.
+- Using a spoon or a medium cookie scoop (#40), scoop 2 tablespoon balls of dough onto a lined cookie sheet, spacing them at least 2 inches apart.

-- Bake for 10-12 minutes, until the cookies are just barely starting to harden and the edges just starting to barely brown.
-Do not overbake!
+- Bake for 10 to 12 minutes, until the cookies are just barely starting to harden and the edges just starting to barely brown.
+Do not over-bake!

 - Cool on the baking sheet for a few minutes then transfer to a cooling rack to cool completely.